 - All introductions, meetings, visits and other networking opportunities with UK arts institutions as tailored by the British Council;

-Not included: Meals and refreshments (unless explicitly advertised otherwise)
+- Meals and refreshments (unless explicitly advertised otherwise)

 - Applicants should possess a recognised university degree preferably in arts or cultural studies, arts management or similar fields;